isaacpeterson/offset_simulator/README.md

 ### plot_collated_realisations.R

 * Plot the results of the simulation
-* run with action_type set to 'plot_outcomes' or 'plot_impacts' to plot either of thiese
+* run with action_type set to 'plot_outcomes' or 'plot_impacts' to plot either of these

 Model outputs